HahmC/python-grpc-seed/README.md

 The `proto` package contains the `.proto` file that specifies the service, supported methods, and message definitions used in this project.

-The way this repository is constructed, once the gRPC python files have been generated, you must go into the `SERVICE_NAME_pb2_grpc.py` module and update the import of the `SERVICE_NAME_pb2.py` module to be `SERVICE_NAME_pb2.py` so that the imports work properly when used in the `server` and `client` packages
+It also contains `build_grpc.txt` which contains the commands to build the specialized python files in the server and client directories if run from the repositories root directory

 ## Server
 The `server` package contains `server.py`, the module specifying the creation of an asynchronous gRPC server.

-The `server/lib` packages contains the module `grpc_server_servicer.py` which is the class definition of the gRPC service defined in the `.proto` file and is responsible for the implementation of each of the support service methods.
+The `server/lib` packages contains the module `shape_server.py` which is the class definition of the gRPC service defined in the `.proto` file and is responsible for the implementation of each of the support service methods.